Seagate/TCGstorageAPI/sed_cli/README.md

 The sed_cli script provides a python based, easy to use command line interface (CLI) for end users.
 It supports Enterprise SSC and Opalv2 SSC configurations; see https://trustedcomputinggroup.org/

 The CLI is fully functional, but it is not guaranteed to work in all cases.
+Use at your own risk.

 The script must have low level access to the drives, this requires modifying the drive handle permissions, or running as Administrator/root